 If you have a lot of equity in your primary residence, you might be able to take out a home equity loan or otherwise access that money for more useful and profitable purposes.
 For example, you can use the home equity loan to buy an investment property or perhaps a second home or vacation property.
 Other possibilities to leverage that home equity are to get a cash-out refinance, home equity line of credit, or home equity conversion mortgage.

 Once you have built up a lot of equity in your house, you might be wondering exactly what you can do with that money.
 It’s yours and it’s just sitting there after all.
 There are a lot of ways to get to that cash — such as a home equity loan.
 These loans are often disbursed as lump sum payments, which you’re free to use however you want.

 Many people choose to use the cash to purchase an investment property, which (frankly) is a much better idea than, say, using the windfall to take a trip around the world.
 But keep in mind that taking out a second mortgage on your house is not without its risks.
-Let’s take a look to see if this is the right option for you, and other possibilities such as a cash-out refinance or a shared equity agreement.
+Let’s take a look to see if this is the right option for you, and other possibilities such as a cash-out refinance or a home equity investment, also known as a shared equity agreement.

 What exactly is home equity?

 When you first buy a home and take out a mortgage, you make a down payment (typically 20% of the purchase price).
 That is the portion of the house you actually own — the equity — and the bank owns the rest.
 Each time you make a subsequent mortgage payment, the amount that goes toward the principal builds the equity in your home so you own more of the property and the bank owns less.

 In the beginning stages of your mortgage, your monthly pasyments will go more towards interest payments rather than the principal.
 However, gradually, that process reverses itself and you can build your home equity faster as the years go by.
 Plus, don’t forget that much of your monthly mortgage payment also includes disbursements for property taxes and insurance.